thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 You can see this policy is disabled, which is a problem.
 Production clusters should enable the default snapshot policy.
-When you show or enable the snapshot policy, you'll see your `tscli` command reflected in the **Configuration Events** panel on this same page.
+When you show or enable the snapshot policy, you can see your `tscli` command reflected in the **Configuration Events** panel on this same page.

 ## Relational Data Cache